-The practical placement experience provides students with the practical knowledge and skills for students to work in a practical setting on completion of the qualification.
+The practical placement experience provides students with the practical knowledge and skills to work in a practical setting on completion of the qualification.

-To view a list of the units of competencies offered by Health Industry Training, click on the ‘Download Course Outline’ button on the left hand side of this page.
+To view the course outline, including the recommended order in which to complete your units, click on the ‘Download Course Outline’ button on the left hand side of this page.